 You can control the movements of the connected video cameras that support panning, tilting, and zooming.

 Controlling Video Cameras Using On-Screen Controls

 On-screen controls allow you to control pan-tilt-zoom (PTZ) cameras.
 Refer to the camera manual for a list of available features.

-From a video screen, select an option:
+1 From a video screen, touch the screen.